isabelccc/eecs398_project.github.io/index.md

 This section provides interactive visualizations of the power outage data, allowing for a deeper exploration of the patterns and trends discussed in the analysis.

-### Geospatial Variable Analysis: Outage Hotspots
-To understand the geographic distribution of power outages, we analyzed the frequency of incidents by state.
-This helps us answer: *Where do power outages occur most frequently?*

-<iframe src="{{ site.baseurl }}/folium_outage_gridmap.html" width="100%" height="500px" frameborder="0"></iframe>

-**Analysis:** This interactive map displays the concentration of power outages across the United States.
-Each region is color-coded based on the total number of outage events.
-The visualization clearly indicates that certain states, particularly those in the Midwest and on the East Coast, experience a higher frequency of power disruptions.
-This suggests that geographic factors, such as climate patterns and population density, play a significant role.

 ### Bivariate Analysis: Weather's Impact on Outages
 Next, we investigated the relationship between environmental factors and power outages.
 This analysis addresses the question: *How do weather events correlate with power disruptions?*